CuriousCod/BeatSaberTrackManager/README.md

 To display tracks choose File -> Select BS Folder -> Choose your CustomLevels folder

-For faster searching, custom track folder naming should follow the same format as when downloaded with the More Songs mod:
+Custom track folder naming should follow the same format as when downloaded with the More Songs mod:
 TrackID (TrackName - TrackMaker)
 8149 (Great Days - Joetastic)